Ijaiswalshivam/Talk-In/README.md

 ## Installation:

+1.🍴Fork It: Fork the project to create your own copy.

-1. Clone the repository:
+2. Clone the repository: $ git clone https://github.com/<your-account-username>/<your-forked-project>.git

-2. Open the project in Android Studio.
+3. Open the project in Android Studio.

-3. Connect your Android device or start an emulator.
+4. Connect your Android device or start an emulator.

-4. Run the app.
+5. Run the app.

 ## Contributing